bvilmann/showcase_jl_energy_modelling/README.md

 ### I am using other OS than Windows?
 The script has not been tested on anything else than Windows, so we cannot guarantee any kind of performance on those platforms.

-### This is really slow and could be done faster?!
+### The loading of the data is really slow and could be done faster?!
 The program is slow while loading the data.
 Actually, not much data is actually being used in the end via the structs (`State`, `Plant`, and `Line`) compared to the vast amount being loaded from the excel file `data.xlsx`.
 Maybe the loading of sheets from `data.xlsx` could be done faster but that could be a task for you to get familiar with Julia if you aren't already?
 However, the rigid loading of all the data and then constructing the final parameters for the model serves as documentation on how the energy model is preparing data for the model.